The current Philips CPAP lawsuits allege that the following sleep apnea devices:

 - Bi-Level Positive Airway Pressure (Bi-Level PAP),

 - Mechanical Ventilators

 all have a design defect that causes users to ingest or inhale degraded foam particles.
-This may lead to lung and respiratory problems, cancer, and other injuries.
+Prolonged use of these devices may lead to side effects such as lung and respiratory problems, cancer, and other injuries.

 - Acute inhalation injury

 - Chronic asthma

 - Chronic bronchitis

 - Heart attack or failure

 - Inflammation of the ears, nose, or throat